Howard Friedman: Career

-Following his dissertation work, Friedman took a position as a director at Capital One where he led teams of statisticians, analysts and programmers in various areas of operations and marketing.
+Friedman took a position as a director at Capital One where he led teams of statisticians, analysts and programmers in various areas of operations and marketing.
 He left Capital One to form Analytic Solutions LLC in 2003 which provided consulting services in areas of designing, developing and modeling data and served as Chief Data Scientist for DataMed Solutions LLC and Sygeny LLC.
+He also guided start-up companies and private equity firms in a diverse set of industries.